 As a general rule of thumb, I try not to pay more than $500 for any single list.
 Not because it isn't worth the price – but because this is the line I've drawn for myself (to keep from getting carried away and putting all my eggs in one basket).
 All said, most of the lists I've bought have been somewhere in the $100 – $300 range.

 Most counties will ask you to mail a check to their office along with a “letter of instruction” (explaining what you want them to do) or pay over the phone via credit card.
 In either case, you will need to explain very thoroughly that you want them to email the delinquent tax list to your specified email address OR mail the list to you on a CD (or something similar).
 The process may differ slightly depending on what county you’re working, but you can defer to the Treasurer / Tax Collector for specific instructions.

-I don't usually like to keep things “exclusive” on this blog, but the subject matter in this article is highly sensitive information and I don't want “everybody and their mother” to have access to it.
+I don't usually like to keep things “exclusive” on this blog, but the subject matter in this article is highly sensitive information and frankly, I don't want “everybody and their mother” to have access to it.

-Part of the reason why these Delinquent Tax Lists are so effective is because they're chocked full of motivated sellers (precisely the kinds of property owners we want to talk to) and what's even better – is that 99% of the other real estate investors in your market probably fall into one of the following camps:
+Part of the reason why these Delinquent Tax Lists are so effective is because they're packed full of motivated sellers (precisely the kinds of property owners we want to talk to) and what's even better – is that 99% of the other real estate investors in your market probably fall into one of the following camps:

 a.
 They aren't aware that this list exists.